 Screen Size: 31.5 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 139 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Jack, 2 x USB 3.0 Type-A, 1 x USB 3.1 Type-C | HDR: HDR Xpert | Static Contrast Ratio: N/A | Colors: 1.07 Billion | Color Space Support: 95% DCI-P3 | Brightness: 550 cd / mm² | Response Time: 4 ms | Adaptive-Sync : AMD FreeSync

-The monitor features a 32-inch 4K IPS panel with a refresh rate of 60Hz and provides 1.07 Billion colours, thanks to the 10-bit colour depth.
-The colour support of this r matches that of the Asus ProArt and ViewSonic VP2785-4K, with covering 95% of DCI-P3 colour space.
-The response time is better than most of the professional 4K monitors, at only 4ms and with the inclusion of FreeSync with LFC, this screen can be used as a gaming monitor too, if you use it with a high-end Windows PC, as the MacBook Pro will not be able to drive this monitor with smooth frame rates.
+The monitor features a 32-inch 4KIPS panel with a refresh rate of 60Hz and provides 1.07 Billion colors, thanks to the 10-bit color depth.
+The color support of this r matches that of the Asus ProArt and ViewSonic VP2785-4K, covering 95% of DCI-P3 color space.
+The response time is better than most of the professional 4K monitors, at only 4ms, and with the inclusion of FreeSync with LFC, this screen can be used as a gaming monitor too, if you use it with a high-end Windows PC, as the MacBook Pro will not be able to drive this monitor with smooth frame rates.
 Acer has implemented HDR Xpert technology in this monitor, which uses edge backlighting and is not as good as the 384-zone local dimming used in Asus PA32UC, although somewhat better than other HDR monitors.